ni5arga/OSINT-Guide/readme.md

 This part is mostly written based on indian numbers.

 - https://truecaller.com - The OG resource for getting info about phone numbers.
-Heavily paywalled and auth-walled recently.
+Heavily auth-walled recently (sometimes paywalled too).

 ### Truecaller Telegram Bots

-Works great and a livesaver to get information about mobile numbers.
+No auth required.

 - https://t.me/TrueCaller_Z_Bot
 - https://t.me/TruecallerR0Bot

+## Instagram
+- https://github.com/bellingcat/instagram-location-search - Finds Instagram location IDs near a specified latitude and longitude.
+- https://instaloader.github.io/ - tool to download pictures (or videos) along with their captions and other metadata from Instagram.
+- https://github.com/Datalux/Osintgram - collect data from private/public Instagram profiles.

 Disclaimer: I am not responsible if you use any of these methodologies to break laws.
 Everything in this repo is meant for educational purposes only.